rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 In most enterprises, Microsoft's Active Directory (AD) is the default authentication system for Windows systems and for external, LDAP-connected services.
 It allows you to configure users and groups, access control, permissions, auto-mounting, and more.

-Now, while connecting Linux to an AD cluster cannot support _all_ of the features mentioned, it can handle users, groups, and access control.
+While connecting Linux to an AD cluster cannot support _all_ of the features mentioned, it can handle users, groups, and access control.
 It is possible (through some configuration tweaks on the Linux side and some advanced options on the AD side) to distribute SSH keys using AD.

 This guide, however, will just cover configuring authentication against Active Directory, and will not include any extra configuration on the Windows side.